 12 Step treatment at Castle Craig

 Although 12 Step treatment is not the only therapy provided at Castle Craig, it is still central to our abstinence based model.
-Patients are introduced to the Twelve Steps at an early stage through group therapy & reading materials, and patients also attend Alcoholics Anonymous /NA meetings in Edinburgh or nearby towns.
+Patients are introduced to the Twelve Steps at an early stage through group therapy & reading materials, and patients also attend Alcoholics Anonymous/Narcotics Anonymous meetings in Edinburgh or nearby towns.
 Patients complete the first 5 steps of the Twelve Steps as inpatients according to our core treatment programme.

 The 12 Steps are the foundation of our treatment programme.
 On top of this we provide medical treatment, psychiatric care and specialised therapies such as cognitive behavioural therapy (CBT), EMDR, individual therapy, group therapy, trauma therapy, grief therapy, family counselling, and complementary therapies.